-The Ongoing Charges Figure may be found in the relevant
+The Ongoing Charges Figure may be found in the relevant Key Investor Information Document or the Scheme's

 Final......
-31 October Interim.....
+31 October Interim......
 30 April

 Final......
 31 December Interim......
 30 June

 As a unitholder you are entitled to a copy of the latest report & accounts and the Key Investor Information Document for this Scheme at any time, available on request.